 A Tiny Sealed Under-the-Sea World: How to Make a Mini Fish Terrarium (No Real Fish, All the Charm)

+We love fish too much to trap them in a pint-sized apartment with no oxygen or snacks.
 This is about creating a sealed decorative terrarium that looks so much like an underwater scene that you’ll do a double take…every single time you pass it.

 It’s like the snow globe’s breezy cousin who decided they’d rather live in a seaside apartment instead of a winter village.

-This is a slow dopamine craft: a small, low-effort, high-payoff object that your eyes can rest on whenever life gets loud.
+This is a true slow dopamine craft: a small, low-effort, high-payoff object that your eyes can rest on whenever life gets loud.

 Step 1: The Jar is Everything (Choose Wisely)